camspiers/statistical-classifier/README.md

 ## Overview

-A classifier is built using the following separate components:
+A classifier is built using the following component types:

 | Component | Interface | Description |
 | --------- | --------- | ----------- |